raspberrypi/documentation/configuration/config-txt/video.md

 Setting `sdtv_disable_colourburst` to `1` disables colourburst on composite video output.
 The picture will be displayed in monochrome, but it may appear sharper.

+### enable_tvout (Pi 4B only)

+On the Raspberry Pi 4, composite output is disabled by default.
+The reasons for this are due to the way that internal clocks are interrelated and allocated.
+Because composite video requires a very specific clock, on the Pi 4 setting that clock to the required speed means that other clocks connected to it are detrimentally affected, slowing down the entire system slightly.
+Since composite video is a lesser used function, it was decided to disable it by default to prevent this system slowdown.

+To enable composite output, use the `enable_tvout=1` option.
+As described above, this will detrimentally affect performance to a small degree.

+On previous Pi models, the composite behaviour remains the same.

 ## HDMI mode options

 ### hdmi_safe